-SAT Math ACT (Math) GED ® (Math Section) Placement Into the Following Course 420 and below 17 and below 164 and below MA 012 430-510 18-19 MA 151 or MA 161 430-510 520-590 18-19 20-24 MA 151 or MA 161 MA 171
+SAT Math ACT (Math) ALEKS PPL GED ® (Math Section) Placement Into the Following Course

+420 and below 17 and below 0-45 164 and below MA 012

+430-510 18-19 46-60 MA 161

+520-590 20-24 61-75 MA 151,171

+600 and above 25 and above 76-100 MA 181
-- 1) If remedial course work was taken at an accredited institution of higher education and the student passed the course, he may be placed in EN 101 or MA 151/161. - 2) Students not meeting minimum scores will automatically be placed in basic 0-level courses.
-Students without SAT or ACT test scores will automatically be put in 0-level courses. - 3) Students automatically placed in a basic level course will have the option of coming to campus (or online when available) and take a competency test to demonstrate academic ability and be placed in the appropriate 100-level course. - 4) Curricular deficiencies must be satisfied within a student's first 24 hours of college-level coursework at MACU (excluding repeats, pass/fail and 0-level courses).
-Deficiencies not remediated during the specified time period will result in the student being academically suspended from MACU and have to remedy the deficiency before being allowed to return to MACU.

-5) Students who do not have SAT or ACT scores to submit will automatically be placed in the basic English and basic Math courses, but such placement may be challenged by taking a competency exam.
+- 1) If remedial course work was taken at an accredited institution of higher education and the student passed the course, he may be placed in EN 101 or MA 161. - 2) Students not meeting minimum scores will automatically be placed in basic 0-level courses.
+Students without SAT or ACT test scores will automatically be put in 0-level courses. - 3) Students automatically placed in a basic level course will have the option of coming to campus (or online when available) and take a competency/placement test to demonstrate academic ability and be placed in the appropriate 100-level course. - 4) Curricular deficiencies must be satisfied within a student's first 24 hours of college-level coursework at MACU (excluding repeats, pass/fail and 0-level courses).
+Deficiencies not remediated during the specified time period will result in the student being academically suspended from MACU and have to remedy the deficiency before being allowed to return to MACU. - 5) Students who do not have SAT or ACT scores to submit will automatically be placed in the basic English and basic Math courses, but such placement may be challenged by taking a competency/placement exam.

-The Competency Test used by MACU is the Asset test.
+The Competency Test used by MACU for English is the Asset test.

-Form B2 is used to challenge placement in a 0-level basic course.
++ Form B2 is used to challenge placement in a 0-level basic course.
 Form C2 is used at the conclusion of a 0-level basic course.
 The writing exam is 36 questions and students choose 1 of 3 essays to write.
-The numerical exam is 32 questions.
-Each exam has a 25 minute time limit.
+The exam has a 25-minute time limit.